GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/01_LowLevelRendering/02_nonProgrammableStates.md

 SPtr<DepthStencilState> depthStencilState = DepthStencilState::create(desc);
 ~~~~~~~~~~~~~

-# Blend state {#nonProg_c}
+# Blend state
 Blend state allows to you to control how is a rendered pixel blended with any previously rendered pixels.
-You can create it by filling out the @ref bs::BLEND_STATE_DESC "BLEND_STATE_DESC" structure and passing it to @ref bs::ct::BlendState::create "ct::BlendState::create()".
+You can create it by filling out the @bs::BLEND_STATE_DESC structure and passing it to @bs::ct::BlendState::create.
 Most of blend state options can be controlled individually for up to 8 render targets.

 ~~~~~~~~~~~~~{.cpp}
 // Set up blending (e.g. for transparent rendering) for the first render target